arefeen/DeepPASTA/README.md

 process is the polyadenylation process.
 This process consists of two steps: cleavage near the 3' end of a pre-mRNA and addition of a polyA tail at the cleavage site or polyA site.
 DeepPASTA is a tool for predicting such polyA sites from sequence and RNA secondary structure data.
 The tool can also predict tissue-specific polyA sites from sequence and RNA secondary structure data.
-When two polyA sites of a gene (of a particular tissue) are given the tool can predict relatively dominant polyA site.
-Moreover, when a polyA site of a gene (of a particular tissue) is given it can predict whether that site is one of the most (absolutely) dominant polyA sites of the gene or not.
+When two polyA sites of a gene (of a particular tissue) are given, the tool can predict relatively dominant polyA site.
+Moreover, when a polyA site of a gene (of a particular tissue) is given, it can predict whether that site is one of the most (absolutely) dominant polyA sites of the gene or not.